SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 **Figure 11** CNN model rollout on the deployment region.

+The masks crested from the rollout of the CNN model on the deployment region in 2017 and 2023 were used to quantify glacier retreat.
+Each pixel was compared to understand if glacier ice had been lost or gained.
+Additionally, the difference in previously identified ice pixels in 2017 and now identified ice pixels in 2023 to find an overall loss of 26.59% - shown in Figure 12.

 <p align="center">
   <img src="/Images/Glacier_retreat.png" width="600" height="auto"/>
 </p>

 **Figure 12** Glacier retreat (difference between 2017-2023 summer).

+Ice loss in the region can be predicted use and exponential decay function with the assumption of a 26.59% of ice loss in 6 years, leading to and exponential decay of 0.0515.
+This method is able to highlight the alarming glacier retreat rate, however, due to a multitude of complex variables it isn’t an accurate prediction.

 <p align="center">
   <img src="/Images/Projected_ice_loss.png" width="600" height="auto"/>